-Golden Globe-winner Brian Cox has called for more action to help Scotland attract major film and TV productions.
+Golden Globe-winner Brian Cox: We need action to help Scotland attract film and TV productions

 The actor said Scotland "has the ability" but needs more studio space to be able to capitalise on its talent.

 Plans to create a full-time permanent film studio in Scotland - in addition to the converted warehouse in Cumbernauld where the Outlander TV series is shot - have been troubled.

 A £250 million purpose-built facility planned for the Pentland Estate on the outskirts of Edinburgh was stymied last year by a court ruling in a land tenancy row, prompting a change of plans to a site at Dalkeith, Midlothian.